crypticCaroline/puppyplaymates/README.md

 #### Admin
-* If the user is admin they will be able to delete any comment on the site, delete images and also delete profiles if they feel like there has been inappropriate behaviour.
+* If the user is admin, they will be able to delete any comment on the site, delete images and also delete profiles if they feel like there has been inappropriate behaviour.
-* When visting the admin profile, instead of the above there are buttons that sends the user to contact us, report and back to profile
+* When visiting the admin profile, instead of the above there are buttons that sends the user to contact us, report and back to profile

 #### Edit Modals